zhudavi2/SP2-HDM/README.txt

 Known issues:
 - There's a possible issue where if a country is occupied for a long time, releasing all its regions would make the country extremely rich in resources momentarily.
 (Existed in SP2 V1.5.1)
+- Some people have reported that in a multiplayer game, if your in-game nickname that you chose in the Multiplayer Lobby window is different from your nickname in your Game Options > Player (or sp2_cfg_client.xml), then if you change your country's name, your in-game nickname may also automatically change to your Options menu nickname.
+I'm currently investigating; for now, if confusion is a concern, it's recommended that your Game Options nickname is the same as or similar to the nickname that you choose in the Multiplayer Lobby.
+(Existed in V3, maybe V2.)

 Future changes and "thoughts" in no particular order of priority:
 - Have LE, MYS, and EYS affect more than just the HDI.
 For example, all 3 could have some effect on birth and death rates, and MYS and EYS could affect resource growth.